ThatRex/additional/README.md

 ## Patch: Voice Channel Chat

 This bot grants members who enter a voice channel without sufficient permissions access to the text chat without viewing message history.
-This is achieved by adding channel permission overrides when users join the voice channel, then removing them when they leave.
+This is achieved by adding channel permission overrides when a member joins a voice channel, then removing them when they leave.

 ---

-# 🏗 Development
+## Development

 ```
 npm install
 npm run dev
 ```

-# 💻 Production
+## Production

 ```
 npm install --production